salbrandi/data-spatula/README.rst

 Data Files
 ++++++++++
-Data files from the webservice will be downloaded to a ``data/`` directory created at runtime.
+Data files from the webservice will be downloaded to a ``data/`` directory created at runtime in the directory the server is started from.
+In that directory, all files downloaded from teh webservice will be browseable.
-From here, you can look at all the files downloaded over the course of the webservice being run.